20lives/dmote/doc/options-nested.md

 Variable specificity is accomplished by nesting.
 The following levels of specificity are currently available.
 Each one branches out, containing the next:

-* The global level, directly under `by-key` (cf. the [main document](options-main.md)).
+- The global level, directly under `by-key` (cf. the [main document](options-main.md)).
-* The key cluster level, at `by-key` → `clusters` → your cluster.
+- The key cluster level, at `by-key` → `clusters` → your cluster.
-* The column level, nested still further under your cluster → `columns` → column index.
+- The column level, nested still further under your cluster → `columns` → column index.
-* The row level, nested under column index → `rows` → row index.
+- The row level, nested under column index → `rows` → row index.
+A setting at the row level will only affect keys in the specific cluster and column selected along the way, i.e. only one key per row.
+Therefore, the row level is effectively the key level.

-Each setting takes precedence over any copies of that specific setting at less specific levels.
-For example, any parameter at the row level is specific not only to a row but to the full combination of cluster, column and row in the chain that leads down to the row.
-The same setting made at any of those higher levels will be ignored in favour of the most specific setting.
-Conversely, a setting made on a specific row will not affect the same row in other columns.

 At each level, two subsections are permitted: `parameters`, where you put the settings themselves, and a section for the next level of nesting: `clusters`, then `columns`, then `rows`.
-In effect, the row level is the key level and forms an exception, in that there are no further levels below it.
+More specific settings take precedence.

-In the following hypothetical example, the parameter `P`, which is not really supported, is defined three times: Once at the global level and twice at the key level.
+In the following hypothetical example, the parameter `P`, which is not really supported, is defined three times: Once at the global level and twice at the row (key) level.

 ```by-key:
   parameters: